GoofyOzy4/lineage-a3core-gsi/README.md

 ## **📃 • Documentation**

-**Note:** I am not the maintainer of the GSI itself.
-I am an **unofficial maintainer** of the device port.
-I will continue to update this fork, including any AIO modules for optimization if needed.
+**Note:** **I am not** the maintainer of the GSI or ROM itself.
+I am an **UNOFFICIAL maintainer** of the device port.
+I will continue to update this GSI fork, including any AIO module part for optimization if needed, and tweaks for better user experiance.

 A big thanks to everyone tagged below for their contributions!